 We will know that our goals have been accomplished when the church is caring for the community, supporting its own leaders, and sending out Burkinabe missionaries.
 At ODD, we believe that the method of doing something is often as important as the work itself.
 Thus, we are intentionally seeking sustainability in finances, cultural relevance, and sensitivity to the changing community needs.

-While ODD began in the village of Mahadaga, our goal is to reach the entire province and eastern region of Burkina Faso.
+While ODD began in a small village, our goal is to reach the entire province and eastern region of Burkina Faso.
 We hope to maintain a small staff while working with many local partners, creating a network of development associations, strengthening existing organizations, and ministering with the churches in these areas.

 Ultimately, it is our goal to fund projects locally, but we do need support for special large projects, business startups and technology development experimentation.
 Most importantly, we need your prayers.
 The response from the community has been very encouraging and very humbling.
 The need is much larger than our abilities, and it is only through God’s power that we will be able to effect any lasting change.